-"Julie" has been a teacher in the San Joaquin Valley in northern California for the past 20 years.
-She is 53 years of age.
+"Julie" has been a teacher in a community nestled in the San Joaquin Valley in northern California for the past 20 years, the first four years as a fifth-grade teacher.
+The past 16 years teaching first grade have been the most rewarding.
 Before starting her career in teaching, she worked for 10 years as a medical records specialist.
+"From the time I was very young, I always wanted to help people," she explains.

-Julie recently completed California's requirements to be a school principal.
+At age 53, Julie has experienced noteworthy success in higher education.
+She recently completed California's requirements to be a school principal.
 She has also earned a master's degree in education, a teaching certificate, and a baccalaureate degree in hospital administration.
-Junior college classes that followed high school graduation led to an AA in medical records.
+Junior college classes that followed her high school graduation led to an AA in medical records.
+"As my mother says, I'm a neverending student," Julie offers.

 Julie's early childhood was marked by loss and sadness.
 Her father, an airman in the United States Air Force, died of a brain tumor when she was four.
-Though Julie's maternal grandparents, who lived in San Francisco, offered to have Julie's mother, Julie, and her older brother live with them, Mom chose to stay in the community near the Air Force base where Dad was stationed before he died.
-Mom found part-time work at St. Ann's Catholic Church.
-After completing kindergarten in the local public elementary school, Julie started first grade at St. Ann's.
+Though Julie's maternal grandparents, who lived in San Francisco, offered to have Julie's mother, Julie, and her older brother move in with them, Mom chose to stay in the community near the Air Force base where the family lived when Dad died.
+Mom found parttime work at the local Catholic church.
+After completing kindergarten in the public elementary school, Julie started first grade at St. Ann's.